basho/riak_shell/README.md

 -help(frobulator, 3) ->
     "This is how you use my function";
 ```
-The second param is the arity *as it appears in the riakshell*
+The second param is the arity *as it appears in the riakshell*.

 As a convenience to the developer there is a module called:
 ```